Yellowcard: 2005–2006: Lights and Sounds

 The title track, "Lights and Sounds", was the first single, released a week before the album.
 It peaked at No. 4 on the Billboard Hot Modern Rock Tracks.
-It is also featured on the video games Burnout Revenge and Guitar Hero: Modern Hits.
+It is also featured on the video games Burnout Revenge, Burnout Legends and Guitar Hero: Modern Hits.
 In its first week of release, the album sold just over 90,000 copies, but it only went on to receive gold status.
 High first week sales are most likely the result of high anticipation of the album, as it was the follow-up to the highly successful Ocean Avenue; low total sales backup Key's statement about the album being very ambitious and different in sound from Ocean Avenue.
 On May 6, 2006, the second and final single and video of the album, "Rough Landing, Holly", was released.
 The single was not as well received as the first, and after its first week of release, it quickly dropped on the charts.

 In May 2006, Ryan Key had surgery on his vocal chords after having problems with his singing.
 He had started having problems in December 2005.
 He was mute for a week and could not sing for more than a month.
 Yellowcard, after canceling some shows and receiving some time off from touring, joined the Virgin Mega Tour for the summer of 2006.